-When inductor current flows from the regulator output through the low side MOSFET, the input to the current sense comparator becomes negative.
-The intent of the negative current comparator is to protect the low side MOSFET from excessive currents.
-Negative current can lead to large negative voltage spikes on the output at turn off which can damage circuitry powered by the output.
+Under certain conditions synchronous buck regulators are capable of sinking current from the output capacitors.
+This energy is stored in the inductor and returned to the input source.
+The LM5115A detects this current reversal by detecting a negative voltage being developed across the current sense resistor.
+The intent of this negative current comparator is to protect the low-side MOSFET from excessive currents.
+Excessive negative current can also lead to a large positive voltage spike on the HS pin at the turn-off of the low-side MOSFET.
+This voltage spike may damage the chip if its magnitude exceeds the maximum voltage rating of the part.
 The negative current comparator threshold is sufficiently negative to allow inductor current to reverse at no load or light load conditions.
-It is not intended to support discontinuous conduction mode with diode emulation by the low side MOSFET.
-The negative current comparator shown illustrated in Figure 17 monitors the CV signal and compares this signal to a fixed 1V threshold.
-This corresponds to a negative V{CL} voltage between CS and VOUT of -17mV.
-The negative current limit comparator turns off the low side MOSFET for the remainder of the cycle when the V{CL} input falls below this threshold.
+It is not intended to support discontinuous conduction mode with diode emulation by the low-side MOSFET.
+The negative current comparator shown in Figure 21 monitors the CV signal and compares this signal to a fixed 1V threshold.
+This corresponds to a negative $V{CL}$ voltage between CS and VOUT of -17mV.
+The negative current limit comparator turns off the low-side MOSFET for the remainder of the cycle when the $V{CL}$ input falls below this threshold.

-Gate Drivers Outputs (HO & LO)
+Gate Driver Outputs (HO & LO)

-The LM5115 provides two gate driver outputs, the floating high side gate driver HO and the synchronous rectifier low side driver LO.
-The low side driver is powered directly by the VCC regulator.
-The high side gate driver is powered from a bootstrap capacitor connected between HB and HS.
+The LM5115A provides two gate driver outputs, the floating high-side gate driver HO and the synchronous rectifier low-side driver LO.
+The low-side driver is powered directly by the VCC regulator.
+The high-side gate driver is powered from a bootstrap capacitor connected between HB and HS.
 An external diode connected between VCC and HB charges the bootstrap capacitor when the HS is low.
-When the high side MOSFET is turned on, HB rises with HS to a peak voltage equal to VCC + V{HS} - V_D where V_D is the forward drop of the external bootstrap diode.
+When the high-side MOSFET is turned on, HB rises with HS to a peak voltage equal to VCC + $V{HS} - V_D$ where $V_D$ is the forward drop of the external bootstrap diode.
 Both output drivers have adaptive dead-time control to avoid shoot through currents.
-The adaptive dead-time control circuit monitors the state of each driver to ensure that the opposing MOSFET is turned off before the other is turned on.
-The HB and VCC capacitors should be placed close to the pins of the LM5115 to minimize voltage transients due to parasitic inductances and the high peak output currents of the drivers.
+The adaptive dead-time control circuit monitors the state of each driver to ensure that one MOSFET is turned off before the other is turned on.
+The HB and VCC capacitors should be placed close to the pins of the LM5115A to minimize voltage transients due to parasitic inductances and the high peak output currents of the drivers.
 The recommended range of the HB capacitor is 0.047μF to 0.22μF.

 Both drivers are controlled by the PWM logic signal from the PWM latch.
-When the phase signal is low, the outputs are held in the reset state with the low side MOSFET on and the high side MOSFET off.
+When the phase signal is low, the outputs are held in the reset state with the low-side MOSFET on and the high-side MOSFET off.
 When the phase signal switches to the high state, the PWM latch reset signal is de-asserted.
-The high side MOSFET remains off until the PWM latch is set by the PWM comparator (CRMIX > CV as shown in Figure 15).
-When the PWM latch is set, the LO driver turns off the low side MOSFET and the HO driver turns on the high side MOSFET.
-The high side pulse is terminated when the phase signal falls and SYNC input comparator resets the PWM latch.
+The high-side MOSFET remains off until the PWM latch is set by the PWM comparator (CRMIX > CV as shown in Figure 19).
+When the PWM latch is set, the LO driver turns off the low-side MOSFET and the HO driver turns on the high-side MOSFET.
+The high-side pulse is terminated when the phase signal falls and SYNC input comparator resets the PWM latch.